simpsus/warpgbm/README.md

 ## Performance Note

-In our initial tests on an NVIDIA 3090 (local) and A100 (Google Colab Pro), WarpGBM achieves **14x to 20x faster training times** compared to LightGBM using default configurations.
+In our initial tests on an NVIDIA 3090 (local) and A100 (Google Colab Pro), WarpGBM achieves **14x to 20x faster training times** compared to LightGBM's CPU version and **2x faster** on the GPU version using default configurations.
+Speed also outperforms XGBoost and CatBoost on regression problems.
 It also consumes **significantly less RAM and CPU**.
 These early results hint at more thorough benchmarking to come.

 ---